AdobeDocs/workfront.es-ES/help/quicksilver/planning/views/manage-the-table-view.md

    >[!TIP]
    >
-   >Puede seleccionar la opción **Mostrar colaboradores** de cualquier vista.
-El campo editado actualmente por otros usuarios sólo se describe en la vista de tabla.
+   >You can select the **Show collaborators** toggle from any view.
+The field currently edited by others is outlined only in the table view.

-1. (Condicional) Abra una vista de tabla y el campo que otra persona está editando activamente se resaltará en el color correspondiente al contorno de su avatar en la vista de tabla.
+1. (Conditional) Open a table view, and the field which another person is actively editing is highlighted in the color corresponding to the outline of their avatar in the table view.

-   Si el color de resaltado del avatar es gris, el usuario dejó de editar activamente el registro hace más de 30 segundos.
+   If the highlight color of the avatar is gray, the user stopped actively editing the record more than 30 seconds ago.

    ![Campo de tabla de indicadores en tiempo real y conexión de avatar](assets/real-time-indicator-table-field-and-avatar-connection.png)

    <!--maybe include a screen shot after release if they update the UI text in this list of users-->

-1. <span class="preview">(Opcional) Haga clic en el triángulo en la esquina superior derecha de la celda que contiene el campo editado por otros.
-Se muestra una lista de los usuarios que están editando el campo.</span>
+1. (Opcional) Haga clic en el triángulo en la esquina superior derecha de la celda que contiene el campo editado por otros usuarios.
+Se muestra una lista de los usuarios que están editando el campo actualmente.

 >[!TIP]
 >
-><span class="preview">Los indicadores de presencia en tiempo real muestran a los usuarios que están editando un campo en cualquier lugar de Workfront Planning.
-Esto incluye la vista de tabla o el área de detalles del registro.</span>
+>Los indicadores de presencia en tiempo real muestran a los usuarios que están editando un campo en cualquier lugar de Workfront Planning.
+Esto incluye la vista de tabla o el área de detalles del registro.